-Earn your degree in one of the most in-demand scientific fields of study.
+Environmental Science is one of the most in-demand scientific fields of study with promising career opportunities.

 An Environmental Science major at Ashland University is an interdisciplinary foundation in sciences suited to a broad range of promising career options.
 Our environmental science majors focusing on chemistry receive best possible preparation for graduate studies or the workplace.